matsengrp/phippery/docs/alignments-pipeline.rst

 we reccomend empty strings, "", but "NaN" and "N/A" also work (hopefully) as expected.

-.. todo:: remove seq dir from the example data?
-.. todo:: add some example data with beads?
 .. todo:: reference the sample_id thing

 .. _sec_input_fasta: